Pia Soko Katete by Livingston Douglas

 From the grassy parking/camping spot, walk briefly northeast up Short Creek Road.
 Leave the road and scramble left/northwest up through field grass and sagebrush, passing by Baugher’s “split in the east face,” which is actually more of a series of headwalls and a ridge saddle of sorts.
 Continue to angle up and left to get closer to the base of the cliffs on the east face.
 Cross a few rocky aretes (with pines mixed in) to find a series of steep chutes and aretes on the northeast face.

 Climb up the steep rock of the northeast face in a combination of chutes, aretes, and face rock.
 This is difficult, tedious work (Class 4).
 Reach a ridge notch just northwest of the summit block.
 The ridge crest is blocked by a massive block/tower here.
 Skirt the left/north side of this tower and climb diagonally across and up a series of aretes, ledges, and chutes to reach easier terrain high up on the east face, just below the summit block.
 Briefly climb up the east face to quickly reach the crest of the southeast ridge.
-Scramble right/northwest up a few more steep chutes and face rock/blocks to reach the summit of Pia Soko Kentete.
-The summit of Pia Soko Kentete has a USGS benchmark and a summit cairn nearby.
+Scramble right/northwest up a few more steep chutes and face rock/blocks to reach the summit of Pia Soko Katete.
+The summit of Pia Soko Katete has a USGS benchmark and a summit cairn nearby.

 Southeast Ridge/East Face, Class 3+